Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 <br>

 ## Overview
-The Problem: There isn’t a dedicated website for UH specific reviews, for example, ratemyprofessor doesn’t come off as personalized or “peer reviewed” because it doesn’t really have profiles of people.
+There isn’t a dedicated website for University of Hawaii specific reviews.
+For example, [ratemyprofessors.com](https://www.ratemyprofessors.com/) doesn’t come off as personalized or “peer reviewed” because it doesn’t have profiles of people.

-The Solution: Create an interactive rating website for events and professors only for UH manoa students for relevant reviews.
+In response to this, we're creating an interactive website to rate events and professors, but only for UH Manoa students.

 <br>